best-happy-hour-waikiki

 Best Time to Visit Waikiki

 The best time to enjoy Waikiki happy hour is April to June and September to November.
 During these months, you get warm weather, fewer crowds, and easier access to top bars.
+Many travelers also explore the best time to visit Oahu before planning their Hawaii vacation.

 Temperatures stay around 78–84°F (25–29°C), and most happy hour spots are less crowded, so you don’t have to wait long.
 These months are perfect for sunset drinks and relaxed evenings.